umee-network/umee/docs/architecture/ADR-004-interest-and-reserves.md

 ### Dynamic Borrow Interest Rates

+Definitions:

+- `total_lending(tokenA)`: total amount of tokenA provided to the protocol (including coins marked as a collateral).
+- `supply_utilization(tokenA) = total_borrow(tokenA) / total_lending(tokenA)`.
+It equals 0 if there is no borrow for tokenA.
+It equals 1 if all provided tokenA are borrowed.

 Borrow interest rates are dynamic.
-They are calculated using the lending pool's current borrow utilization for each asset type, as well as multiple governance parameters that are decided on a per-token basis.
+They are calculated using the lending pool's current supply utilization for each asset type, as well as multiple governance parameters that are decided on a per-token basis.
 The initial interest rate model, requires the following parameters per token:

 ```go
 BaseAPY = sdk.NewDec("0.02")